-Course outline: The course consists of a project on an approved subject usually chosen by the student.
+The course consists of a project on an approved subject usually chosen by the student.
 Fieldwork is an integral requirement of the course.
+Lecture times: None

 Assessment: 100% of the final result is based on the submission and assessment of the dissertation.